NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Zon-Kuthon - Moderate Boon.md

-**Moderate Boon (Daily)** Each morning, during your daily preparations, scars gather into words on your flesh.
+Each morning, during your daily preparations, scars gather into words on your flesh.

 The scars function as a scroll of a divine spell of Zon-Kuthon's choosing.